 School of Art Research Focuses on Intersection of Arts Education and Special Education

-Kent State School of Art Associate Lecturer Juliann Dorff was selected by The John F. Kennedy Center for the Performing Arts for a symposium that led to a national agenda to ensure participation for students with disabilities in rich arts and arts education experiences.
+Kent State University School of Art Associate Lecturer Juliann Dorff was selected by The John F. Kennedy Center for the Performing Arts and its affiliate, VSA, the international organization on arts and disability, to be featured in a symposium that led to a national agenda to ensure participation for students with disabilities in rich arts and arts education experiences.